matinraayai/Luthier/compiler-plugins/README.md

 be used by the `hipcc` compiler.
 As there is no good way of handling multiple versions of the LLVM same library (even in different scopes and folders), there is no way around this issue.

+As the ROCm LLVM is older than LLVM master, this project must be kept backward-compatible with older LLVM versions, down to the LLVM version in ROCm 6.2 (18).

 Refer to the [Build Instructions](../docs/3.build.md) on how to build this along with the Luthier tooling project.